-My comprehensive aforementioned letter (12 Sept '22) asserts that Australia's Principal Regulator of the Payments System, namely the RBA, with regard to Credit Cards, has breached its Statutory Duty and its Fiduciary Duty to "best contribute to........... the economic prosperity and welfare of (ALL) the people of Australia".
+My comprehensive aforementioned letter to the Federal Treasurer (7 Sept '22) asserts that Australia's Principal Regulator of the Payments System, namely the RBA, with regard to the unnecessarily diverse/complex array of Credit Card Products, has breached its Statutory Duty and its Fiduciary Duty to "best contribute to...... the economic prosperity and welfare of (ALL) the people of Australia".
 (The hundreds of embedded URL threads in my Letter to the Federal Treasurer are accessible by reading it from the USB Stick or a CD.
-The CD will auto-open in a Windows Operating System at this letter to you as noted in the accompanying CD and USB instructions A4 page.
+As explained in the accompanying written instructions (on A4 page), the CD will auto-open in a Windows Operating System at this letter to you.

 Pursuant to Section 11(1) of the Reserve Bank Act 1959, the RBA should have recommended to the Commonwealth Govt. that it (RBA) be legally authorised to re-impose a maximum interest rate Cap on Credit Cards as far back as June 1992.
-That maximum interest rate Cap on Credit Cards had stood at 18% until it was removed in April 1985 during a period of hyperinflation when the spread/margin between Overnight Cash Rate and that 18% interest rate Cap was less than 1%.
-A maximum interest rate Cap should have been re-imposed as far back as June 1992 when the spread between the Overnight Cash Rate and the average Purchase interest rate exceeded 16%, particularly as the RBA had advocated application of the User Pays Principle to Credit Cards in Dec 2001, albeit on the Wholesale Supply Side.
+That maximum interest rate Cap on Credit Cards had stood at 18% until it was removed in April 1985 during a period of hyperinflation when the spread/margin between the Overnight Cash Rate and that 18% interest rate Cap was less than 1%.
+A maximum interest rate Cap should have been re-imposed as far back as June 1992 when the spread between the Overnight Cash Rate and the average Purchase interest rate exceeded 16% (23% less 6.5%), particularly as the RBA had advocated application of the User Pays Principle to Credit Cards in Dec 2001, albeit on the Wholesale Supply Side.
+As recent as Aug 2021 the spread between the Overnight Cash Rate and the RBA determined annual

-In Aug 2021 the spread between the Overnight Cash Rate and the RBA determined annual Standard Credit Card Interest Rate was an astonishing 19.84% (19.94% minus 0.10%).
-Credit Card Issuers could borrow money at 0.10% and charge it out at around 19.94%.
+Standard Credit Card Purchase Interest Rate was an astonishing 19.84% (19.94% minus 0.10%).
+Credit Card Issuers could borrow money from the RBA or other major banks at 0.10% circa and charge it out at around 19.94% on Purchases and even higher on Cash Advances too often to the RBA labelled, Persistent Revolvers.

 Less than two years ago the spread between the Overnight Cash Rate of 0.10% and the highest Cash Advance interest rate (Latitude Financial's Go MasterCard) approached 30%.
 Latitude Financial's Go MasterCard had a Cash Advance interest rate of 29.49% until March 2019.
-Presently it is 25.9%, but now incorporates a Cash Advance Fee of \$3 or 3% of the cash advance, whichever is greater = 28.9%.
-It also charges an explicit 'Late fee' of \$35 and \$8.95 monthly account service fee when outstanding balance is greater than \$10.
+Presently it is 25.9%, but now incorporates a Cash Advance Fee of \$3 or 3% of the cash advance whichever is greater = 28.9%.
+It also charges an explicit 'Late fee' of \$35 and \$8.95 monthly account service fee when the outstanding balance is greater than \$10.